-Pro tip: On websites with abundant pages, a classic menu is often enhanced with breadcrumbs, helping visitors keep track of their location.
+Pro tip: On websites with abundant pages, a classic menu is often enhanced with breadcrumbs and breadcrumb navigation, helping visitors keep track of their location.
 A minimalistic option for sites with lengthy content is a status bar, which indicates to the user where they are when making their way through a specific page.

 10 Outstanding Website Menus

 Below are 10 examples of website menus, built with Wix.
 They represent versatile and creative uses of the menu in terms of both their website navigation and design.
 Here they are, for your inspiration: